sstephenson/hector/README.md

 ### A private chat server for people you trust

 Hector is different: it lets you create a private chat server for people you trust.
-It's designed for small groups of friends who are comfortable using an IRC client to talk to each other but don't want the administrative overhead of a public server.
+It's designed for small groups of friends who are comfortable using IRC clients to talk to each other but don't want the administrative overhead of a public server.

 Hector implements _just enough_ of the IRC protocol that existing IRC clients can connect and chat.
 Unlike other servers, Hector has no bans, modes, ops, opers, or channel keys -- but you do need a user name and password to connect.
 So you either have full access, or you don't have any access at all.